lorikayman/RebisTheory/src/lib/rebis_theory.md

 The present analysis is meant to identify, analyze and explore the ~~worldbuilding~~, ~~themes~~, ~~characters~~, ~~stories~~, ~~symbolism~~, ~~plots~~ and ~~narratives~~, which create a __sence of depth__ of [Spiral Knights](https://www.spiralknights.com/) fictional universe.

 As fiction is set in its own separate reality, it can imitate depth of its world only far enough by obfuscating its boundaries up to a certain limit.
-By exploring the volume a fiction offers, we intend to identify the ~~underlying system~~ of _narrative, thematic and symbolic relations between devices and tropes_, -- the __bonding, ineffable quality__, _which allows for setting's ability to captivate_ as a fiction, a world, and a story.
+By exploring the volume a fiction offers, we intend to identify the ~~underlying system~~ of _narrative, thematic and symbolic relations between devices and tropes_, -- the __bonding, ineffable quality__, _which allows for setting's ability to captivate_ as a fictional world, a gamified microcosm of human experiences, and a story.

 ### Approach to Worldbuilding